Citavi and SharePoint

 After you have set up the synchronization in OneDrive for Business, you can define the Citavi Attachments folder with the environment variable userprofile as follows: %userprofile%\SharePoint\[Project name] - Documents

 This solution does have one disadvantage, however: the entire SharePoint document library is synchronized on all clients.

-If you're working with a local project, the project file (*.ctv6) must never be saved in the SharePoint document library, regardless of whether it is set up as a network drive or synchronization (see "Local Projects on SharePoint" above).
+If you are working with a local project, the project file (*.ctv6) MUST NOT be saved to the SharePoint document library, regardless of whether it is connected via network drive or synchronization (see "Local Projects on SharePoint" above).
 For use with SharePoint, we generally recommend Citavi for DBServer.

 Cloud project attachments (for example, PDF files) are always saved in the Citavi Cloud.
 It's not possible to add an attachment to Citavi in such a way that it's automatically saved in a SharePoint library.